 Prescribed, second year, eight hours. - 703 ENGLISH BIBLE.
 Beginning with Acts, the remaining books of the New Testament are covered in this course.
 Prescribed, third year, eight hours.

-SCHEDULE, 1931
+SCHEDULE

-Section 1: September 29 to October 23.
-CLASS Junior Middle Senior COURSE Genesis Isaiah Acts Visiting Professor Section 2: Junior Middle Senior October 27 to November 20.
-Exodus, Leviticus Visiting Professor Section 3: Junior Middle Senior November 24 to December 18.
-Numbers, Deuteronomy Minor Prophets (except Zech.)
-I Cor., 2 Cor., Galatians Professor Carroll Section 4: Junior Middle Senior January 6 to January 30.
-Psalms Daniel, Zechariah Ephesians, Phil., Colossians Visiting Professor
+Section 1: CLASS Junior Middle Senior 1931, September 29 to October 23.
+1932,; September 27 to October 21. course Genesis Isaiah Acts Visiting Professor Section 2: 1931, October 27 to November 20.
+1932, October 25 to November 18.
+Junior Middle Senior Exodus, Leviticus Jeremiah, Lam., Ezekiel Romans Visiting Professor Section 3: 1931, November 24 to December 18.
+1932, November 22 to December 16.
+Junior Middle Senior Numbers, Deuteronomy Professor Carroll Section 4: 1932, January 5 to January 29.
+1933, January 3 to January 27.
+Junior Middle Senior Psalms Visiting Professor

-February 3 to February 27.
-Junior Joshua to 2 Samuel, inclusive Visiting Professor Middle Matthew Professor Carroll Senior 1 Thess. to Philemon, inclusive Visiting Professor Section 6: March 3 to March 27.
-Junior 1 Kings to Ezra, inclusive Visiting Professor Middle Mark, Luke Visiting Professor Senior Mark, LukeHebrews to 2 Peter, inclusive Professor Carroll Section 7: March 31 to April 25. \mathbf{Junior} Neh. to Song of Sol. (except Psalms) Visiting Professor Middle John Professor Carroll Senior 1 John to Revelation, inclusive Visiting Professor On the Monday following the close of each section an examina- d covering the work of each profe 711 err comen nunt e milentes This cours a is made up of soloated

-- 711 SELECTED BIBLE THEMES.
+Section 5: 1932, February 2 to February 26.
+1933, January 31 to February 24.
+Junior Joshua to 2 Samuel, inclusive Middle Matthew Professor Carroll Senior 1 Thess. to Philemon, inclusive Visiting Professor Section 6: 1932, March 1 to March 25.
+1933, February 28 to March 24.
+Junior 1 Kings to Ezra, inclusive Middle Mark, Luke Visiting Professor Senior Hebrews to 2 Peter, inclusive Professor Carroll Section 7: 1932, April 5 to April 29.
+1933, April 4 to April 28.
+Junior Neh. to Song of Sol. (except Psalms) Senior 1 John to Revelation, inclusive 711 SELECTED BIBLE THEMES.
 This course is made up of selected offerings by the members of the visiting faculty, each section covering from four to eight weeks.
 Subjects change from year to year.
-Elective, with a total credit of four hours. - 712 STUDIES IN THE PROPHETIC SCRIPTURES.
+Elective, with a total credit of four hours.
+712 STUDIES IN THE PROPHETIC SCRIPTURES.
+The plan of this course

+712 STUDIES IN THE PROPHETIC SCRIPTURES.
 The plan of this course is the examination of the prophetic portions of Scripture with the view of laying a foundation for a broad understanding and working knowledge of the divine purpose as revealed therein.
+Elective, two hours.